 Examining the interconnected East End worlds of casual labour, unemployment, charity, and slum housing, and their meaning in social and human terms.

-Discovering the everyday lives of “ordinary” Eastenders through such themes as shopping, leisure, food, and sports and social clubs.
+Discovering the everyday lives of “ordinary” Eastenders through an exploration of such themes as leisure, work, and sports and social clubs.

 Need to Know

 - £67/£50 conc.